CharlesDumasD/chess-tutor/README.md

 # Chess Tutor

-A simple RAG-powered chess tutor for a GenAI engineering certification project.
+A RAG-powered chess tutor for a GenAI engineering certification project.

 The goal is to build an educational assistant that answers strategic chess questions from a curated chess corpus and cites the retrieved sources used in the answer.
-The first version will use Python, LlamaIndex, ChromaDB, OpenAI LLMs and embeddings, and a Gradio interface deployable on a public Hugging Face Space.
+The app will use Python, LlamaIndex, ChromaDB, OpenAI LLMs and embeddings, and a Gradio interface deployable on a public Hugging Face Space.

 ## Project Constraints